mqngow/pokeVIS/README.md

 ### Performance

-Runs quickly although could run fast with caching.
+Runs quickly although could run faster with caching.
 The main issue is the amount of API requests which I will address in the future.

 ### Validation & Tests